Dirichlet forms and stochastic completeness of graphs and subgraphs: Framework and results

-Let now a measure $m$ on $V$ with full support and a graph $(b,c)$ over $V$ be given.
+Let now a measure $m$ on $V$ with full support and a weighted graph $(b,c)$ over $V$ be given.
 Let $Q$ be the associated form and $L$ its generator.
-Then, by standard theory \cite{Dav3,Fuk,MR}, the operators of the associated semigroup $e^{-t L}$, $t\geq 0$, and the associated resolvent $\alpha (L +\alpha)^{-1}$, $\alpha >0$ are positivity preserving and even markovian.
+Then, by standard theory \cite{Dav3,Fuk,MR}, the operators of the associated semigroup $e^{-tL}$, $t\geq 0$, and the associated resolvent $\alpha (L +\alpha)^{-1}$, $\alpha >0$, are positivity preserving and even markovian.

 Positivity preserving means that they map non-negative functions to non-negative functions.
-In fact, if $(V,b,c)$ is connected they are even positivity improving, i.e. map non-negative nontrivial functions to positive functions (see Section \ref{Dirichlet}).
+In fact, if $(V,b,c)$ is connected they are even positivity improving, i.e., map non-negative nontrivial functions to positive functions (see Section~\ref{Dirichlet}).
 Markovian means that they map non-negative functions bounded by one to non-negative functions bounded by one.
-This can be used to show that semigroup and resolvent extend to all $\ell^p (V,m)$, $1\leq p\leq \infty$.
-These extensions are consistent i.e. two of them agree on their common domain \cite{Dav1}.
-The corresponding generators are denoted by $L_p$, in particular $L = L_2$.
-We can describe the action of the operator $L_p$ explicitely in Section \ref{Dirichlet}) as follows (see Theorem \ref{obermenge}): Define the formal Laplacian $\widetilde{L} = \widetilde{L}_{b,c,m}$ on the vectorspace